 HIST 510.
 SEMINAR IN UNITED STATES DIPLOMATIC HISTORY.
-Three hours credit.

 The course will examine in depth important issues in American foreign policy from the founding of the nation to the present day.

 HIST 515.
 SEMINAR IN AMERICAN COLONIAL HISTORY.
 Three hours credit.